Kampinos National Park, Poland: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and E. It's important that you get the necessary type.
-Most adapters for sale now are simply plug changers and require your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types C and E. Be sure to pick the right kind.
+Many adapters available are just plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most places.

 February